malloch/libmapper/doc/expression_syntax.md

 Individual elements of variable values can be accessed using the notation `<variable>[<index>]` in which `index` specifies the vector element starting from zero.
 Overruns and underruns are not possible as the modulus will be used if the index is outside the range `<0,length-1>`.
 This means that negative indices may be used for indexing from the end of the vector.

 When assigning values to a vector, if the source is shorter than the assignee it will be repeated as necessary, e.g. if `myvar` has length 5 and the expression assigns `myvar=[1,2,3]` its value will now be `[1,2,3,1,2]`.
+When the source is longer than the assignee the source vector is truncated to the assignee length.

 Variables and expressions may also be used as indexes.
 A fractional index will result in linear interpolation between the neighbouring elements.
 Since we use the index modulus it is possible to interpolate between the last and first elements of the vector.